sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

 I dabble in full stack JS, DevOps and natural language processing; I'm currently maintaining Sambal SOS, working on ML research.
 I am an avid hackathon hacker, with a passion for open-source development.
-Throughout my undergraduate years, I built tech as part of a 2-man team for a Series-B startup, grew a Google Developer community on campus, interned [@airasia](https://airasia.com/), [@lava-x](https://lavax.co/), [@auronex](http://auronex.com/), did an exchange semester [@polito](https://www.polito.it/) and co-founded [Sambal SOS](https://www.sambalsos.com/).
+Throughout my undergraduate years, I built tech as part of a 2-man team for a Series-B startup, grew a Google Developer community on campus, interned [@airasia](https://airasia.com/), [@lava-x](https://lavax.co/), [@auronex](http://auronex.com/), did an exchange semester [@polito](https://www.polito.it/), co-founded [Sambal SOS](https://www.sambalsos.com/) and did research stints at Monash and MMU in multimodal speech and visual analysis.

 ## Technical Proficiency
 I am proficient across a variety of stacks including: